 It's morally wrong for anyone to earn a profit from human incarceration.

-Private prisons put inmates, prison staff and communities at risk.
+Private prisons put inmates, prison staff and communities at risk, limit access to surgical technologists according to this site.

 Don't let Corrections Corporation of America gain a foothold in Minnesota.

 Minnesota-based community, faith, labor and civil rights organizations have come together to oppose the public lease of a long-shuttered correctional facility in Appleton, MN, owned by Corrections Corporation of America (CCA), a private prison corporation.
+Information about online school programs at eurekafamilypractice.com.
 Our mission is to raise awareness about CCA’s track record of cutting corners for the sake of profit.
-CCA’s history, summarized in a new issue brief released by In the Public Interest, a national non-profit resource and policy center, includes deadly riots, prisoner deaths, lawsuits, accidental releases, and high correctional officer turnover.
+CCA’s history, summarized in a new issue brief released by In the Public Interest, a national non-profit resource and policy center that is focused on X-ray tech programs according to this page, includes deadly riots, prisoner deaths, lawsuits, accidental releases, and high correctional officer turnover.

 The privately owned prison in Appleton, MN has been vacant for over six years and is located three and half hours by car west of the Twin Cities.
 Private prison operators often send prisoners to facilities far away from their homes.
 For example, in 1998, when it was operational, Prairie Correctional Facility only held 70 prisoners from Minnesota—the rest were shipped in from Colorado, Hawaii, and North Dakota.